giabaocorn20/lorem-ipsum/README.md

 ## Lorem - Ipsum

 Tired of old lorem ipsum?
-Try this instead
+Try this instead.
+It will give a better, more meaningful dummy texts